huggingface/accelerate/docs/source/usage_guides/low_precision_training.md

 accelerator = Accelerator(mixed_precision="fp8")
 ```

-By default if `MS-AMP` is available in your environment, 🤗 Accelerate will automatically utilize it as a backend.
-To specify it yourself however (and customize other parts of the FP8 mixed precision setup), you can utilize the [`utils.FP8RecipeKwargs`] to configure it:
+By default, if `MS-AMP` is available in your environment, 🤗 Accelerate will automatically utilize it as a backend.
+To specify it yourself (and customize other parts of the FP8 mixed precision setup), you can utilize the [`utils.FP8RecipeKwargs`]:

 ```{python}
 from accelerate import Accelerator